-Do you consider yourself to be a good independent thinker ?
-Are you proud you can formulate your own thoughts and make decisions all on your own ?
+Do you consider yourself to be a strong, independent thinker ?
+Are you proud you can formulate your own thoughts and make decisions on your own ?

 Certainly, the idea of thinking for oneself is often seen as a valuable personal quality for success in life and career.
-Especially in Western countries it is part of the cultural regard for individuality and, in the specific realm of leadership and management, is a key trait in the popular, traditional view of a leader being a heroic, self-reliant individual.
+Especially in Western countries it is part of the cultural regard for individuality and, in the specifc realm of leadership and management, is a key trait in the popular, traditional view of a leader being a ‘heroic’, self-reliant individual.

 Thinking skills have consistently over several years been found to be amongst the most significant ‘soft’ skills needed generally by people to be able to thrive in the future of work.
 For example, research done for the World Economic Forum’s “The Future of Jobs Report“, October 2020, found that the top-ranking, five skills which employers generally see as becoming more important over the coming years are: analytical thinking, active learning, complex problem-solving, critical thinking/analysis, and creativity.
 Four of these five skills concern thinking skills.
 Sadly, in spite of their importance, it appears that schools and colleges are failing to equip people with adequate levels of skill in these areas.

 Independent thinking cuts across several of these (and other) areas of thinking, so it follows that it too is generally in a poor state.
 But independent thinking is actually a broader concept, calling for a variety of practices, habits and processes, not just specific cognitive skills.
 And there are, I think, some significant misconceptions about the subject.
 So, exactly, what does independent thinking involve ?